Green city innovation. Zhang’s prefab skyscrapers are one of the most compelling green-building answers to China’s chronic pollution.

 Roles.
 Dachuan: A 21-year-old American student, Dachuan is studying Chinese in a language university.

 (Photo/Xinhua) Southwestern China's Sichuan province inked eight agreements with Singapore on Monday covering the infrastructure and logistics sectors.
+Eight Memoranda of Understanding (MOUs) were signed at the 16th Singapore-Sichuan Trade and Investment Committee meeting, which was co-chaired by Gan Lin, vice governor of China's Sichuan province, and Lawrence Wong, Singapore's minister for Culture, Community and Youth, and second minister of the Ministry of Communications and Information.
 Mao's Great Famine HDTV great leap foward, history of china.

 Sourcing Goods and Suppliers in China: 8 Common Mistakes U.S. Companies Make.
 The world of rice- Nikkei Asian Review.
 Urbanites Flee China’s Smog for Blue Skies.
 She finished her run one morning beneath cloudless blue skies and sat down with a visitor from Beijing in the lakeside boutique hotel started by her and her husband.